 New Fund Helps Developers Protect Against Displacement

-The City of Boston, CEDAC and LISC will capitalize a new acquisition fund.
-The goal is simple: create a loan fund to help qualified nonprofit affordable housing development partners compete in today’s real estate market.
+The City of Boston, CEDAC and LISC created a loan fund to help qualified nonprofit affordable housing development partners compete in today’s real estate market.
 This fund will be used to acquire substantially vacant and underutilized parcels of land and buildings for future development as mixed-income and affordable housing.
-The funding will target Boston neighborhoods that are at risk of gentrification with potential displacement of long term residents.
+The funding will target transit-oriented neighborhoods that have development potential but are at risk of gentrification with potential displacement of long term residents.

 Streamlined Application & Approval Process